 What is DevOps?

-A set of tools and techniques for combining the development and deployment of software.
+DevOps is a set of tools and techniques for combining the development and deployment of software.
 DevOps uses source code management systems and automated testing software to simplify the development process, while automated build and deployment tools streamline the work of the operations team.
 In a sophisticated DevOps environment, the division of labor between people who write software and people who deploy software to production systems is largely artificial.
-As DevOps continues to mature, the line between development and operations departments will become more and more blurred.
+As DevOps continues to mature, the line between development and operations departments will become more blurred.

-Red Hat's Command Line Heroes podcast series covered DevOps in Season One, Episode 4.
+Red Hat's Command Line Heroes podcast series covered DevOps in Season 1, Episode 4.

-Differences remain but with DevOps, teams are working better than ever.
-And this episode of Command Line Heroes explores why that matters for the command line heroes of tomorrow.
+Differences remain, but with DevOps, teams are working better than ever.
+Learn more in this episode of Command Line Heroes.